filecoin-project/venus-docs/go-filecoin-tutorial/Mining-Filecoin.md

     go-filecoin miner create 100 --gas-price=0.001 --gas-limit=300 --peerid `go-filecoin id | jq -r '.ID'`   # this may take a minute
     ```

-1. Once the miner is created, we can run the following to start mining:
+1. Once the miner is created, run the following to start mining:

     ```sh
     go-filecoin mining start